 As a result of this program, participants will:

-This Live Briefing is scheduled for April 19, 2016 at 2 p.m.
+This Live Briefing is scheduled for January 16, 2017 at 3:00 p.m.
 ET and will last approximately 60 minutes.
 Pre-readings, discussion, and the live event will take place in the NASPA Online Learning Community.
-The live session will be recorded and the presenters will be available to answer questions for a period of 3 weeks after the live session.;
+The live session will be recorded and the presenters will be available to answer questions for a period of 3 weeks after the live session.

 Missed a Previous Online Briefing?